JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 rationalize(ans)
 ```

-Similar to `Taylor1`, using vector notation can be used to request specific
+Similar to `Taylor1`, vector notation can be used to request specific
 coefficients of `HomogeneousPolynomial` or `TaylorN` objects.
+For `TaylorN`
+objects, the index refers to the degree of the `HomogeneousPolynomial`.
-In the case
-of `HomogeneousPolynomial` the index refers to the position of the hash
+In the case of `HomogeneousPolynomial` the index refers to the position
-table, and therefore, the counting starts at 1.
-For `TaylorN` objects it
+of the hash table.
+The function [`show_monomials`](@ref) can be used to
-refers to the degree of the `HomogeneousPolynomial`.
+obtain the coefficient a specific monomial, given the degree of the
+`HomogeneousPolynomial`.

 ```@repl userguide
-exy[2] # get the 2th order term
+exy[8] # get the 8th order term
+show_monomials(8)
-exy[2][1] # get the 1st coeff of the 2th order term
+exy[8][6] # get the 1st coeff of the 2th order term
 ```

 Partial differentiation is also implemented for [`TaylorN`](@ref) objects,